dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 - Conflict b/w people and government => Independent Judiciary is required.
 - Power must lie with the people => Democracy is required
 - Freedom of Press => Another pillar.
+- 'Free and Fair' Electoral system
+- Competitive party system
+	- China is not Competitive Party system, it has hegemonic party sys
 - Decided on the basis of enforceable rights (FR) not on the ornamental rights (Preamble).